How to Forgive Someone Who Hurt You: A Gentle, Biblical Path

 “Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.”– Ephesians 4:32 (ESV)

-This frames forgiveness as responsive grace.
-We give what we have received, not what we manufacture.
+This shows forgiveness is responsive grace.
+We give what we have received, not something we could ever work up on our own.

 “Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.”– Colossians 3:13 (NIV)